MunGell/awesome-for-beginners/README.md

 ## Contribute

 Contributions are welcome!
-See the [contribution guidelines](CONTRIBUTING.md) for guidelines.
+See the [contribution guidelines](CONTRIBUTING.md).

 ## License